Jaso1024/VisualCNN/README.md

 # VisualCNN

-A project created to create visual representations of what a CNN sees, combining all of the feature maps a convolution layer outputs into 1 visualizatio.
+A visualizer for the internals of a Convolutional Neural Network.

+Convolutional neural networks do not look at images the same way humans do, this project allows for the creation of a singular visual for hundreds of feature maps.

 # Example